pesi-/node-busmq/docs/usage.md

 ## Bus

-The bus holds connections to one or more redis instances and is used to create `queue`s, `channel`s, `pubsub`s and `persistent` objects.
+The bus holds connections to one or more redis instances and is used to create `queue`s, `channel`s, `service`s, `pubsub`s and `persistent` objects.

-Node processes connecting to the same bus have access to and can use all queues, channels pubsubs and persistent objects.
+Node processes connecting to the same bus have access to and can use all queues, channels, services, pubsubs and persistent objects.

 busmq uses by default [node_redis](https://github.com/mranney/node_redis) as the communication driver, but ioredis may also be used, and in fact is mandatory when connecting to a cluster or sentinels.